Tox-Archive/Tox-blog/source/_drafts/Update-on-the-state-of-Tox.md

 abilities and group chat persistence (!).
-These group chats are currently a long way from being ready to merge into master; however, there is currently a properly [modified build of Toxic](https://jenkins.libtoxcore.so/job/toxic_linux_beta/lastSuccessfulBuild/artifact/toxic) for GNU-Linux available with the changes.
-Note that important packet IDs have been changed from the primary Tox network for testing purposes, so don't use that binary as your regular client.
-Note that this requires continual updating if you use it; breaking changes are continually being made as they the new groupchats undergo primary development, and older nodes on the testing network can make testing incredibly difficult for up-to-date nodes.
-You can follow development on the #tox-groupchats IRC channel on Freenode.
+These group chats are currently a long way from being ready to merge into master; however, there is currently a properly [modified build of Toxic](https://jenkins.libtoxcore.so/job/toxic_linux_beta/lastSuccessfulBuild/artifact/toxic) for Linux available with the changes.

+You can also download the modified Toxic by installing toxic-beta from our Apt and Yum repos and running ``toxic-beta``.
+Keep in mind that this copy is totally isolated from your existing Toxic install to prevent issues.

+Please be aware that this is experimential testing code that will not work with the regular Tox network until we've finished it and merged it with master.
+You can follow development on the #tox-groupchats
+IRC channel on Freenode.

 #Audio filtering and echo cancellation